godotengine/godot-docs/classes/class_node.rst

 - :ref:`Node<class_Node>` **get_node** **(** :ref:`NodePath<class_NodePath>` path **)** const

 Fetches a node.
 The :ref:`NodePath<class_NodePath>` can be either a relative path (from the current node) or an absolute path (in the scene tree) to a node.
-If the path does not exist, a ``null instance`` is returned and attempts to access it will result in an "Attempt to call <method> on a null instance." error.
+If the path does not exist, a ``null instance`` is returned and an error is logged.
+Attempts to access methods on the return value will result in an "Attempt to call <method> on a null instance." error.

 **Note:** Fetching absolute paths only works when the node is inside the scene tree (see :ref:`is_inside_tree<class_Node_method_is_inside_tree>`).